made-by-pioneer/sacred-space/content/classes/Sacred Service.md

 booking_link = "https://app.punchpass.com/org/5479/?course=48408"
 description = "Honoring those who are serving or have served and their families this class addresses trauma lived and experienced by this population.
 Class is taught by a veteran with first hand knowledge and experience as well as training in trauma conscious methods.
 Class is open to the all as we wish to continue to create inclusivity.
 Even if you are not a veteran feel free to join this class, offer your support, make a friend or two." name = "Veterans"
+[hero_section]
+img = "/v1586803587/Sacred%20Space/trauma-conscious_teaching_methods_jvyc5h.jpg"
+paragraph = "Sacred Service is a program addressing trauma, accessibility, and inclusivity in the yoga community.
+Through this program Sacred Space offers no cost and donation based classes to our dynamic and diverse yoga community.
+Donations are always welcomed.
+All donations remain local and are put right back into serving our community.<br><br>\nSacred Service classes aim to provide an environment for all to feel welcome into the yoga space.
+Sacred Service instructors are trained\nin trauma conscious and accessibility teaching methods." title = "Sacred Service"
+[picture_gallery]
+paragraph = "We are a peer support group, a community, a family.
+We have events outside of the studio that foster this atmosphere.
+Participants support each other through life and as group we support the community through resources such as a Veterans guide, and one on one support." title = "More Than a Yoga Class" [sacred_service_socials_section] button_link = "/contact/" button_text = "Contact us" img = "/v1586882220/Sacred%20Space/sacred_service_socials_t92tio.jpg" paragraph = "Sacred Service offers trauma sensitive yoga to our military community at no cost to the participants.
+One of the goals of this program is to foster fellowship in our community.
+In 2019 we began partnering with Vet 2 Vet, a local peer support group and extending our services beyond the studio.
+The 1st Thursday of every month is reserved for a social gathering.
+Join us by attending class or sending us an email request." title = "Sacred Service Socials"

 +++